Galen Rupp wins 2nd straight US Olympic marathon trials

 Riley is a first-time Olympian.
 The 43-year-old Abdirahman became a five-time Olympian and the oldest man to make the U.S. marathon team.
 He finished third in the 2012 trials but missed the 2016 trials with a calf injury.

-Runners competing for spots on the U.S. team dealt with uncertainty about the Olympics.
-IOC member Dick Pound said this week there is a window of two to three months to decide if conditions are too dangerous to hold the Olympics in Tokyo.
-Pound said if the coronavirus outbreak poses a threat too great to hold the Olympics in Tokyo, the games likely would be canceled instead of postponed or moved.

-The Olympic marathon is to be staged in Sapporo, more than 500 miles from Tokyo.
-The event was moved to protect the runners from the heat in Tokyo.
+The Olympic marathon is to be held in Sapporo, more than 500 miles from Tokyo.
+The event was moved to protect runners from the heat in the capital.

 Heat was no issue Saturday in Atlanta.
 Brisk winds made the temperature of 48 degrees at the race start feel more like 41.
 The chilly day was ideal for distance runners, but the city’s 26.2-mile course, with combined uphill climbs of 1,389 feet, posed a challenge.